d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 \frac{d}{d\mathbf{V}} \|\mathbf{X} - \mathbf{U}\mathbf{V}\|_2^{2}= 2\mathbf{U}^\top(\mathbf{X} - \mathbf{U}\mathbf{V}).
 $$

-To show we that this works, I would be remiss to not provide a detailed computation.
+To show we that this works, we would be remiss to not provide a detailed computation.
 If we already believe that this rule-of-thumb works, feel free to skip past this derivation.
 To compute

 $$
 \frac{d}{d\mathbf{V}} \|\mathbf{X} - \mathbf{U}\mathbf{V}\|_2^2,